LibrariesHacked/librarieshacked.github.io/_posts/2022-05-31-library-alt-text.md

 ## Social media bots

-I saw someone called [Matt Eason](https://twitter.com/matteason/) had created a ‘bot’ Twitter account called [UK Gov Alt Bot](https://twitter.com/matteason/status/1513803852394414087), to highlight whenever a government account (central gov and cabinet ministers) posted an image without alt text.
-It does this by 'quote tweeting' them (a retweet with additional content), adding a helpful link on social media accessibility.
+I saw someone called [Matt Eason](https://twitter.com/matteason/) had created a &lsquo;bot&rsquo; Twitter account called [UK Gov Alt Bot](https://twitter.com/matteason/status/1513803852394414087), to highlight whenever a government account (central gov and cabinet ministers) posted an image without alt text.
+It does this by quote tweeting them (a retweet with additional content), adding a helpful link on social media accessibility.
 Alongside this, there's a [UK Council Alt Bot](https://twitter.com/UKCouncilAltBot) for local government accounts, as well as [US Gov Alt Bot](https://twitter.com/USGovAltBot) for the US Federal Government.

 Despite the negative perception, and Elon Musk’s pronouncement that he would [defeat the bots or die trying](https://twitter.com/elonmusk/status/1517215066550116354), Twitter doesn't discourage bot accounts.
 Many bots can be useful and a key part of Twitter.

-> Bots actually come in all shapes and sizes, and chances are, you’re already following one that you like.
-Like a COVID-19 bot that alerts you to vaccine availability in your area, an earthquake bot that alerts you to tremors in your region, or an art bot that delivers a colorful dose of delight on your timeline.
+> &ldquo;Bots actually come in all shapes and sizes, and chances are, you’re already following one that you like.
+Like a COVID-19 bot that alerts you to vaccine availability in your area, an earthquake bot that alerts you to tremors in your region, or an art bot that delivers a colorful dose of delight on your timeline.&rdquo;
 >
 > **Twitter Blog** [The secret world of good bots](https://blog.twitter.com/common-thread/en/topics/stories/2021/the-secret-world-of-good-bots)